 And by reflecting deeply first, at the outset of our commitment to move forward in a new way, we can avoid careening off too quickly toward this or that surface goal.
 No wonder doing so often leads to progressus interruptus, because parts of us may not be on board.
 On the other hand, when we do the work of getting truly clear and truly congruent, then look out, world!

 then look out, world!

 The jam really is growth to fulfillment.
 Really.

 I say ultimately the soul wants growth, at any age or stage.
 The soul wants all the satisfying self-expression and authentic contribution we’re capable of in this lifetime.

-The journey’s the thing
+The journey’s the thing.

-When we’re on the life path that’s right for the creature who we each actually, deeply are, the journey really is the destination.
+When we’re on the life path that’s right for the creature who we each actually, deeply are, the journey is really the destination.
 And I say that’s a beautiful, beautiful thing.

 — Teresa Young

 January 16, 2020